aspect-build/aspect-cli/README.md

 # For Enterprise

-`aspect` is sponsored by Aspect Development, a Bazel consulting company.
+Aspect CLI is built by [Aspect](http://aspect.build).

 If your organization needs more help to make your Bazel migration a success, come find us at [aspect.dev](https://aspect.dev)

-See our website at <http://aspect.build> to learn more about our offerings.
+See our website at <http://aspect.build> to learn more about our product offerings.

 [bazel]: http://bazel.build
 [github releases]: https://github.com/aspect-dev/aspect-cli/releases